"Assents Property were very quick to help with any issues, we have benefitted from great management and fast solutions."

 - Rent arrears charged at 3% above current base rate of outstanding amount

 Security Deposit – this forms the bulk of the monies you will need to provide upfront apart from the initial month's rent.
 The sum of deposit required is 5 or 6 weeks of the rent, dependant on the type of tenancy agreed.
-Assured Shorthold Tenancy Agreements require a 5 weeks deposit.
 Your deposit will be protected under a recognised deposit scheme for the duration of your tenancy.
 For example: If your rent is £1,200 per month, then a 5 weeks' deposit will be £1,384.62.

 Rent – Rent is payable in advance of the occupancy and subsequent months during tenancy.
-Using the example above, apart from a £1,384.62 security deposit there will also be a £1,200 rent payable for the first month.
+Using the example above, apart from a £1,384.62 security deposit there will also be a £1,200 rent payable for the first month (less holding deposit).
 It is important to set up a monthly direct debit to ensure there is no lapse in payments.

 Right to Rent - In order to fulfill compulsory 'Right to Rent legislation, Assents Property will ask to see forms of identification at time of viewing. ie passport, 2 forms of proof of address (utility bill (not mobile phone), driving license, proof of income and funds.
 If you are not British or EU citizen, we will need proof of residency status.
 Please ensure you have these, otherwise viewing may be declined.